codelightful/apice/README.md

 # Apice
-The definite front-end framework that every developer will love
+The definite front-end utility framework that every developer will love